scottish-government-design-system/designsystem.gov.scot/guidance/forms/form-content/index.md

 noindex: true
 ---

-Before designing a new digital form, or updating an existing one, it is critical that the service's requirements and the user needs are fully understood.
-User research must be undertaken to map the user journeys and inform what the form's content should be.
+Your service's requirements and the user needs must be fully understood before designing a new digital form, or updating an existing one.
+You should do user research to map the user journeys to decide what the form's content should be.

-The following activities should be considered when developing the form content.
+When developing the form, you should do the following:

 ## Identify all the information you need to collect

-Use your research findings to make a list of all the information your form needs to collect from users.
+Use your research findings to make a list of the information your form needs to collect from users.
 This becomes the basis for designing the form questions.

 ## Review the form questions

 Once you know what information to collect, validate this using a tool called a ['question protocol'](https://www.gov.uk/service-manual/design/form-structure#know-why-youre-asking-every-question).
-This step helps you identify which form questions you need and can be used to reduce the size of a form.
+This step helps you identify which form questions you need.
+It can be used to reduce the size of a form.

-The protocol should be used to check that for each question asked you know:
+For each question, the protocol should be used to check that you know:

 - why you need the information to deliver your service
 - what you'll do with it